Rock, or glass candy (as a friend of mine calls it), is a great and easy treat to make for the Christmas holidays.

 - Take it off the burner and add the food coloring.
 Stir until well blended.

 - Let it cool.

-- Carefully crack with a knife or something sharp.
+- Carefully crack the homemade hard candy with a knife or something sharp.

 - Add the candy to a large bag and add a spoonful of powdered sugar.

 - Gently shake the candy until covered with powdered sugar.

 Make sure you set the cookie sheet on a heat-safe counter or an oven mitt because the pan will get very hot when you pour the hot mixture onto the sheet.